titom73/sonic-l2ls-evpn-containerlab/README.md

 Copyright 1996-2005 Kunihiro Ishiguro, et al. sonic#
 ```

-Note: Many of the BGP configuration options can be configured in the JSON file directly, however, some configuration options e.g. import/export policies require FRR configuration.

 In this repository there is some BGP configuration in the JSON and some on the FRR config, some parts of the JSON file: